w11k/Tydux/doc/tutorial.md

 ## Mutators

 Only mutators are able to modify the state.
 Tydux enforces this by deeply freezing (`Object.freeze`) the state.
-The following mutator class contains one method to add a new todo:
+The following mutator class contains two methods to alter the state:

 ```
 export class TodoMutators extends Mutators<TodoState> {